nickbattle1/work-chatbot-streamlithost/README.md

    ```

 2. **Customize the Prompt**:
    - Modify the core prompt in the `rag_methods.py` file to match your specific business requirements **before** deploying the app.
+I have left an example in there as an idea for prompting template.

 3. **Deploying via Streamlit Website**:
    - You can link this repository to a new app directly from the Streamlit website.
 Create an app on Streamlit’s platform, link it to the GitHub repository, and deploy it with ease.